 During her Masters, Rebecca has performed as principal cello of the Academy Symphony Orchestra, including in Shostakovich Symphonies 8 and 10, Bruckner Symphony 4 and Rachmaninov Symphonic Dances with conductors Sir Mark Elder, John Wilson, Robert Trevino and Edward Gardner.
 She also toured Japan in June 2018 with the Academy Chamber Orchestra under Trevor Pinnock, taking Beethoven and Mozart to locations in Tokyo and Koriyama.
 Earlier that same month, she was privileged to participate in the Kyoto International Music Student’s Festival, exploring a different region of Japan.
 She performed solo repertoire by Schumann and Chopin with pianist Richard Gowers, as well as uniting with musicians from ten different countries from around the world in chamber music and as principal cellist in the orchestra.
 She has also enjoyed expanding her outreach work, and has created accessible concerts for people living with dementia in the Wigmore Hall and Leighton House, providing varied programmes of short works and providing spoken information for the audience.

 Rebecca plays on a Jean Baptiste Vuillaume cello which has kindly been lent to her from the Royal Academy of Music Collection for the duration of her studies.
-She is supported through her Masters by the Zara Nelsova Trust and is grateful to be supported through her Professional Diploma by Help Musicians UK, the Kathleen Trust, the Pate’s Grammar School Foundation, and the Higgs & Cooper Educational Trust.
+She is grateful to be supported through her Professional Diploma by the Zara Nelsova Trust, Help Musicians UK, the Kathleen Trust, the Pate’s Grammar School Foundation, and the Higgs & Cooper Educational Trust.